Reading is a critical part of learning, and reading skills are an essential part of our learning strategies.

 In this article, I am going to walk you through 5 reasons why tablets lower reading scores – and show you how they can be used to improve reading scores, too.

-5 Reasons Tablets Lower Reading Scores and How They Can Be Used to Improve Reading Scores Too
+5 Reasons Tablets Lower Reading Scores and What You Can Do About It

 The Reboot Foundation finds that, based on the most recent data, increased use of tablets or technology reflects in poorer reading scores.